 Again the Irish Revenue Commissioner gives a premium of €231 per annum a capital value of €6,930.

-For those who worked in the Public Sector in the UK, you may have deferred benefits in an unfunded Superannuation Pension Scheme.
+For those who worked in the Public Sector in the UK, you may have deferred benefits in a Superannuation Pension Scheme.

 We will find out what the projected value of these benefits will be.